The Holgate Academy: Background

 The school was not complete in 1955 but the first students attended that year.
 The school was named after Annie Elizabeth Holgate who had been a teacher but had entered local politics and she became chair of the local education committee.
 She married Henry and her son Sidney Holgate was to become a noted mathematician and rise to head Grey College in Durham.
 Two other schools in Hucknall are named after Ms Holgate.

+The school had been in special measures due to its poor leadership, behaviour and performance in November 2004 and it was reported that parents were to take legal action against the school for not dealing with bullying effectively.
+In February 2005, the head teacher resigned and a new head was seconded, initially for a period of one year, from Bramcote Park Business & Enterprise School.

+The school was reassessed as "Satisfactory" and was then assessed as "Good" in 2008, although it was noted that the improvement in teaching was not yet reflected in the results and the governing body was "Satisfactory".
+In 2007 the school successfully attained recognition as a school of Arts and in 2008 took on an Artist in residence, Neil Heath, to inspire the students.

+The sixth form did not attract as many students as it should and did not score well in the recent inspection compared with the main school, although this was recognised in future plans.

 The school converted to academy status in September 2013 and was renamed The Holgate Academy, forming a constituent member of the Diverse Academies Learning Partnership.
-It is rated Good by Ofsted, with the latest Ofsted report from July 2015 stating 'the Principal and leadership team have been relentless in their efforts to improve provision.
-Teachers have good subject knowledge.
-They are confident and ask probing questions to check that students understand new learning.
-Students are engaged and inspired through interesting approaches by enthusiastic and knowledgeable teachers.'

 In September 2016, in collaboration with The National Church of England Academy, the academy opened the Hucknall Sixth Form Centre where year 12 and 13 students can continue their studies in a dedicated centre in the heart of Hucknall.
 In September 2017, students from Queen Elizabeth's Academy, Mansfield also joined the centre, extending this collaboration.
 All academies are part of the Diverse Academies Learning Partnership.

+It is rated Inadequate by Ofsted, with the latest Ofsted report from September 2022 stating, "Staff do not manage behaviour consistently well.
+Pupils say that their learning is often disrupted by the poor behaviour of other pupils.
+Pupils report that bullying is frequent.
+Pupils do not have confidence in staff's ability to tackle bullying effectively.
+Some pupils say that they feel unsafe."